 (a) Advertisements.
-Unless age is a bona fide occupational qualification for the position at issue, advertisements for employment that a reasonable person would interpret as an attempt to deter or limit employment of people age 40 and over are unlawful.
+Unless age is a bona fide occupational qualification for the position at issue, advertisements for employment that a reasonable person would interpret as deterring or limiting employment of people age 40 and older are unlawful.
 (See section 11010(a) for the definition of bona fide occupational qualification.)
-Examples of prohibited advertisements include those that designate a preferred applicant age range or that include terms such as young, college student, recent college graduate, boy, girl, or others terms that imply a preference for employees under the age of 40.
+Where there is no bona fide occupational qualification, examples of prohibited advertisements include those that designate a preferred applicant age range or that include terms such as young, college student, recent college graduate, boy, girl, or other terms that imply a preference for employees under the age of 40.

 (ab) Pre-Eemployment Inquiries.
 Unless age is a bona fide occupational qualification for the position at issue, Ppre-employment inquiries that would result in the direct or indirect identification of persons on the basis of age are unlawful.
-Examples of prohibited inquiries are requests for age, date of birth, or graduation dates, excepting where age is bona fide occupational qualification.
+Examples of prohibited inquiries are requests for age, date of birth, or graduation dates, except where age is a bona fide occupational qualification.
 This provision applies to oral and written inquiries and interviews.
 (See section 11016(b), which is applicable and incorporated by reference herein.)
 Pre-employment inquiries that result in the identification of persons on the basis of age shall not be unlawful when made for purposes of applicable reporting requirements or to maintain applicant flow data provided that the inquiries are made in a manner consistent with Section 11013 (and particularly subsection (b)) of Article 1.

 (cb) Applications.
-Unless age is a bona fide occupational qualification for the position at issue, iIt is discrimination on the basis of age for an employer or other covered entity to reject or refuse to seriously and fairlyprovide equal consideration of the application form, pre-employment questionnaire, oral application, or the oral or written inquiry of an individual because such individual is over 40.
+Unless age is a bona fide occupational qualification for the position at issue, iIt is discrimination on the basis of age for an employer or other covered entity to reject or refuse to seriously and fairlyprovide equal consideration of the application form, pre-employment questionnaire, oral application, or the oral or written inquiry of an individual because suchthe individual is age 40 or olderover 40.
 (See section 11016(c), which is applicable and incorporated by reference herein.)